Tafari-Ltd/angular-pesapal/README.md

 ### 3. Implement in your application
- There are two available options
+ There are three available options

-* **PesapalPayComponent**: Renders a button which when clicked loads Pesapal in an iframe
+***PesapalPayComponent**: Renders a button which when clicked loads Pesapal in an iframe
   ```html
     <pesapal-pay
       [amount]="100"